pocc/regexcap/README.md

 # RegexCap

-Replace bytes in a Wireshark field with a regex.
+Replace packet fields with a regex and display filter.
-This would be used for
+This is useful for removing personally sensitive information by field.
+[TraceWrangler](https://www.tracewrangler.com/), a windows GUI tool, also performs this function.

+## Usage

 ## Example Usage

-### Example 1: MAC address NIC bytes
+### Example 1: Replace MAC address NIC bytes

 For example to replace the NIC-specific part of all mac addresses: